Individual Advisory | David McQueen

 is accuracy.

-The higher the position, the fewer the people willing to say what needs saying — not because they lack the insight, but because they have too much at stake in the relationship, the decision, or the outcome.
+The higher the position, the fewer the people willing to say what needs saying.
+Not because they lack the insight, but because they have too much at stake in the relationship, the decision, or the outcome.

 The board has a fiduciary position.
 The team has a stake in what is decided.
 The advisors are fee-contingent.
 Individual Advisory is positioned outside all of that.